thecodrr/fdir/README.md

 Am I?
 Well, are you offering a job?
 If yes, I am interested. :D

-**8. Why should I give a shit?**
+**8. Why should I care?**

 You shouldn't.
 But here's my email in case you do: **thecodrr[at]protonmail.com**.
 Don't worry, I don't bite.

 ## ℹ️ Support

-Would love if you throw a coffee [over here](https://paypal.me/cupertino).
+Would love if you buy me a cup of coffee [right over here](https://ko-fi.com/thecodrr).
 Or just be, you know, polite and give me a star?
 Maybe even follow me?

 ## 🦮 LICENSE